samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 If authentication fails, the ciphertext MUST NOT be decrypted internally, and the decrypted plaintext MUST NOT be given as output.

-The MAC output length MUST NOT be truncated below 256 bits as this would affect the collision resistance, which is needed for this scheme to be committing.
+A larger MAC output length (e.g. 512 bits) that gets truncated to 256 bits MAY be used as long as the `MAC_CONTEXT` string is specified as instructed.
+However, the MAC output length MUST NOT be less than or truncated below 256 bits as this would affect the collision resistance, which is needed for this scheme to be committing.

 Every key MUST be randomly chosen from a uniform distribution.
 Keys can either be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG) or the output of a key derivation function (KDF).